Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

 \subsection{Uncertainty Assessment of the Energy Equipartition Method}

-Using the synthetic spectra, we evaluate the reliability of the energy equipartition method \citep{duran2013} for the BS scenario.
-The geometry of the emission region is unknown to the observer, and it is typically modeled as a thin spherical shell with a thickness of 0.1 times the radius, corresponding to a geometry with $f_A = 1$ and $f_V = 0.36$.
-With the same parameters $\epe = 0.03$ and $\epb = 0.10$, the shock radius $R_{\rm eq}$ and the total non-thermal energy $E_{\rm eq}$ can be calculated from the synthetic spectrum's $\nu_p$ and $F_{\nu}$.
-The results are summarized in Table \ref{tab:tab2}.
+Using the synthetic spectra, we evaluate the reliability of the energy equipartition method \citep{duran2013} for the bow shock scenario.
+The geometry of the emission region is unknown to the observer, and it is typically modeled as a thin spherical shell with a thickness of 0.1 times the {shock} radius $r_s$. {For such a shell-like emitting region, the projected area as seen by the observer is $A=\pi r^2_s$, while the emitting volume is $V=\frac{4}{3}\pi [r^3_s-(0.9r_s)^3]$,} corresponding to a geometry with $f_A = 1$ and $f_V = 0.36$ \citep{cendes2024} \footnote{The definitions of $f_A$ and $f_V$ are the same as in \citep{duran2013}.
+The observed (projected) area of the emitting shell with a radius of $r$ is $A$, and the total emitting volume is $V$.
+Then, $f_A \equiv A/(\pi r^2) \leq 1$ and $f_V \equiv V/(\pi r^3) \leq 4/3$. }.
+With the same parameters $\epe = 0.03$ and $\epb = 0.10$, the shock radius and the total non-thermal energy can be calculated from the synthetic spectrum's $\nu_p$ and $F_{\nu}$ {via the energy equipartition method, denoted as $R_{\rm eq}$ and $E_{\rm eq}$ (\citealt{duran2013}, see also Appendix B in paper I):